santogioia-scandit/data-capture-documentation/docs/sdks/web/add-sdk.md

 - The latest stable version of Node.js and npm (required only if including and building the SDK as part of an app, instead of just including it as an external resource from a CDN in HTML).
 - Valid Scandit Data Capture SDK license key

-:::note
+:::warning
-Devices running the Scandit Data Capture SDK need to have a GPU and run a browser capable of making it available (requires WebGL - current support? and OffscreenCanvas - current support?) or the performance will drastically decrease.
+Devices running the Scandit Data Capture SDK need to have a GPU and run a browser capable of making it available (requires [WebGL - current support?](https://caniuse.com/#feat=webgl) and [OffscreenCanvas - current support?](https://caniuse.com/#feat=offscreencanvas)) or the performance will drastically decrease.
 :::

 ## CDN